Oido station

-This station, along with Jeongwang Station to the southeast, serves the Sihwa Industrial District of southwestern Siheung.
+This station, along with Jeongwang station to the southeast, serves the Sihwa Industrial District of southwestern Siheung.

 Beginning in June 2012, this station also became the southeastern terminus of the Suin Line, linking the city of Siheung to southern Incheon.
-The Suin line was later connected to the Bundang Line, allowing for service directly into Seoul, combining the two lines as the Suin-Bundang Line.
-Trains on Seoul Subway line 4 and the Suin-Bundang Line share tracks and platforms through this station as well as along a significant portion of the Ansan Line; trains on Line 4 end service here.
+The Suin Line was later connected to the Bundang Line, allowing for service directly into Seoul, combining the two lines as the Suin–Bundang Line.
+Trains on Seoul Subway line 4 and the Suin–Bundang Line share tracks and platforms through this station as well as along a significant portion of the Ansan Line; trains on Line 4 end service here.

-Of the 4000 trains of the Seoul Metro that run between Danggogae and Oido, 451 and 471 trains and the 341000 trains of the Korea Railroad Corporation will end at the station.
+Of the 4000 trains of the Seoul Metro that run between Danggogae and Oido, 450 to 473 & 481 to 485 trains and the 341000 trains of the Korea Railroad Corporation will end at the station.

 Structure

 It is equipped with a two-sided, four-sided, double-decker platform.
 Same as Sanggi Station and Wangsimni Station, both routes use two one-sided two-line platform.
 The No. 3 and No. 4 platforms were used as the departure platforms for Metropolitan Subway Line 4 prior to the opening of the Suin Line, but they were changed to the commissioning and forklifts on June 1, 2012.